mnaught/mnaught.github.io/_posts/2017-10-05-I'm just going to say it. Recruiters creep me out.md

 Actually, that is the basic premise.
 It sounds negative, but it isn't.

-I'm just trying to be realistic about a few things, looking at it from the perspective of "talent".
+I'm just trying to be realistic about a few things, looking at it from the perspective of a "human resource."

 But, before I go into that I want to tell you about ...

 # The best recruiter I ever met.